- Role-based, attribute-based, & just-in-time access to infrastructure

 These DIY approaches take some work to build and maintain, but they’ll do the trick.
-If you have budget, try StrongDM.
-StrongDM eliminates the PAM and VPN hell with a protocol aware proxy that secures access to any database, Linux or Windows server, k8s or internal web application.
+If you have the budget, try StrongDM.
+StrongDM eliminates the PAM and VPN hell with a protocol-aware proxy that secures access to any database, Linux or Windows server, k8s, or internal web application.

-There are also other benefits to using StrongDM.
-Using it to secure your access gets you not only comprehensive log files, but one-click user onboarding and offboarding, audit of access permissions at any point in time, real-time streams of queries in the web UI, and fully replayable server and k8s sessions.
+There are also other benefits to using AtrongDM.
+Using it to secure your access gets you not only comprehensive log files but one-click user onboarding and offboarding, audit of access permissions at any point in time, real-time streams of queries in the web UI, and fully replayable server and k8s sessions.
 It’s a comprehensive suite of tools to manage access to your internal resources.

-To learn more on how StrongDM helps companies with auditing, make sure to check out our Auditing Use Case.
+To learn more about how StrongDM helps companies with auditing, make sure to check out the Auditing Use Case.

 About the Author

 Brian Johnson, Security Engineer / Podcaster, is the president of 7 Minute Security, an information security consultancy in the Minneapolis area.
 Brian spends most of his days helping companies defend their networks.